tysonlander/angularjs-ninja-finder/README.md

 # About Ninja Finder
-Ninja Finder is my first fore into learning AngularJS.
+Ninja Finder is my first foray / code along into learning AngularJS.